-Sedation dentistry use medication to help patients relax during dental procedures.
+Sedation dentistry uses medication to help patients relax during dental procedures.
 It is sometimes referred to as “sleep dentistry,” although that’s not entirely accurate.
-Patients are usually awake with the exception of those who are under general anesthesia.
+Patients are usually awake, with the exception of those who are under general anesthesia.
 There are two levels of sedation used in our office, and we’ll help you choose which one is right for you.
 The two types are:

-You breathe nitrous oxide — otherwise known as “laughing gas” — combined with oxygen through a mask that’s placed over your nose.
+You breathe nitrous oxide, otherwise known as “laughing gas,” combined with oxygen through a mask that’s placed over your nose.
 The gas helps you relax.
 Your dentist can control the amount of sedation you receive, and the gas tends to wear off quickly.
-This is the only form of sedation where you may be able to drive yourself home after the procedure.
+This is the only form of sedation where you can drive yourself home after the procedure.
 (Plus, it’s laughing gas.
 Everyone should experience it at least once.)

 - Moderate sedation (formerly called “conscious sedation”) — you may slur your words when speaking, and not remember much of the procedure.